m3db/m3/docs/operational_guide/replication_and_deployment_in_zones.md

 ## Overview

-It is highly recommended that you use a replication factor of at least three for any M3DB deployment.
-This is due to the default write and read consistency levels requiring a majority of hosts to be available to complete an operation successfully.
-For more information see the documentation concerning tuning [availability, consistency and durability](availability_consistency_durability.md).

 M3DB supports deployment to both a single zone, with rack level isolation, and deployment across multiple zones in a region.
 You can also deploy M3DB across multiple regions for a global view of data, however you may experience higher ingestion latency and cross region bandwidth costs.
 You may want to use a replication factor of five for such a multi-region cluster to survive multiple regions suffering an outage, or be able to still upgrade hosts while a region is down.

+### Replication

+It is highly recommended that you use a replication factor of at least 3 for any M3DB deployment.
+This is due to the default write and read consistency levels requiring a majority of hosts to be available to complete an operation successfully.
+For more information see the documentation concerning tuning [availability, consistency and durability](availability_consistency_durability.md).

 ### Upgrading hosts in a deployment